andyparkers/DBC-Message-Parser/README.md

-Parse DBC file and get all necessary parameters of messages in struct.
+Parse DBC file and get all necessary parameters of messages in structs.